fuedgabriel/Ensino-EAD-Server/README.md

 ## 🎇Instructions

-1. abra o cmd
+1. open cmd
-2. acesse a pasta com cmd
+2. access the folder with cmd
-3. use o comando Yarn dev
+3. use the Yarn dev command

 ## Connection